bitcoin-s/bitcoin-s/docs/applications/server.md

 ### Common
  - `getversion` - The version of our application you are using
+ - `zipdatadir` `location` - Backs up the datadir in a safe and consistent manner.
+   - `location` - The locations of the backup zip

 ### Blockchain
  - `getblockcount` - Get the current block height